chrisdaaz/recasting-antiquity/content/bibliography.md

 Pyne, Kathleen A. 1996. *Art and the Higher Life: Painting and Evolutionary Thought in Late Nineteenth-Century America*.
 Austin: University of Texas Press, 1996.

-Pyne, Kathleen A. 1981. "*Classical Figures*, A Folding Screen by Thomas Dewing," *Bulletin of the Detroit Institute of Arts* 59, no. 1 (Spring 1981), 4--15.
+Pyne, Kathleen A. 1981. "*Classical Figures*, A Folding Screen by Thomas Dewing." *Bulletin of the Detroit Institute of Arts* 59, no. 1 (Spring 1981), 4--15.

 Rayet, Olivier.
 1875.
 "Les Figurines de Tanagra au Musée du Louvre." *Gazette des Beaux-Arts* 12, no. 2 (1875): 297--314, 551--58.